 Generic Name: pancrelipase

-Note: This page contains side effects data for the generic drug pancrelipase.
-It is possible that some of the dosage forms included below may not apply to the brand name Pancrease MT 20.
+Note: This document contains side effect information about pancrelipase.
+Some of the dosage forms listed on this page may not apply to the brand name Pancrease MT 20.

 For the Consumer

 Applies to pancrelipase: oral capsule, oral capsule delayed release, oral powder, oral tablet, oral tablet chewable

 Along with its needed effects, pancrelipase (the active ingredient contained in Pancrease MT 20) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking pancrelipase:

 With high doses

 - swelling of the feet or lower legs

 With powder dosage form or powder from opened capsules- if breathed in